 Help us call for a bloodless Gadhimai

-As in years past, Humane Society International will be on the ground in Nepal to bear witness to this bloody spectacle to help increase pressure, and once again we are preparing to stand guard at the Indo-Nepal border to help officials as they stop animals being brought in, and to ensure that confiscated animals receive proper care.
+As in years past, Humane Society International will be on the ground at the Indo-Nepal border to assist law enforcement in confiscating as many animals as possible.
+When the scale of suffering is this huge, every life saved is a miracle.
+HSI/India will also ensure that confiscated animals receive proper care.
 This is exhausting work in very challenging conditions.
 Please help by raising your voice with ours to urge the Prime Minister of Nepal to intervene and call for a bloodless Gadhimai.
-Take action right now.

 Gadhimai deaths